6 Pellet Therapy Q&As – Hormone Pellet Therapy Near Me

 1. What Are Pellets Made Of?

 Pellets are made of hormones.
 Specifically, either the hormone estradiol or testosterone.
-The hormones are fused into small cylindrical shapes, a little larger than a grain of rice.
+The hormones are first formed into small cylindrical shapes.
+So, they are just a bit bigger than a grain of rice.
 Licensed pharmacists can only make pellets.

 2. How Are Pellets Inserted into the Skin?